-Pando National Forest - The Trembling Giant
+Pando - The Trembling Giant

-Aspens have the ability to produce identical offspring through offshoots from their roots which allows them to colonize vast landscapes through a shared root system.
+Aspens have the ability to produce identical grow through offshoots from their roots which allows them to colonize vast landscapes through a shared root system.
 The Pando Aspen Clone grew from a single parent aspen and genetically cloned itself for thousands of years to get where it is today.

 Quick facts about Pando: